Pirate Weapons: Pirate Swords, Pirate Guns, Pirate Cutlass

 Stinkpots were small clay pots usually filled with burning sulfur (and sometimes plant gums and rotten fish!) that were thrown onto the deck.
 A crude form of tear gas, it was hoped the smoke and fumes would overwhelm the victims' desire to fight (or maybe they would vomit themselves into submission).

-Hand grenadoes or grenades were named a grenadoefor the Spanish word for pomegranate, which they resembled.
+Hand grenadoes or grenades were named for the Spanish word for pomegranate, which they resembled.
 They could be small glass bottles or little pots made of clay, wood, or iron that were filled with black powder mixed with broken glass or scraps of iron and lit with a fuse.
 Good for shrapnel wounds and shock value.

-• Bundle Shot - packs of short metal bars to make short work of a crew or passengers...hurts as bad as you think.
+Anti-personnel cannon rounds:- Bundle Shot - packs of short metal bars to make short work of a crew or passengers...hurts as bad as you think.

-• grapeshot Grape shot - bunches of little cast iron balls wrapped in canvas or burlap that would make bunches of folks look like Swiss cheese at close range.
+- Grape shot - bunches of little cast iron balls wrapped in canvas or burlap that would make bunches of folks look like Swiss cheese at close range.
 Grape was often used with a boarding party or to resist one.

-• Just anything- scrap iron, nails, spikes, and yes, when everything else is gone...gold coins!
+Just anything- scrap iron, nails, spikes, and yes, when everything else is gone...gold coins!
 Can you imagine how many of the enemy were trying to catch this shot out of mid-air?
 Surgeons were said to have cut the coins out of the corpses!
 Definitely the most expensive of pirate weapons ever....

-• a swivel gun Swivel Guns - These portable pirate weapons were like large rifles or small cannon that could be set in place in their sockets on the rail at whatever point the attackers were attempting to board.
+- Swivel Guns - These portable pirate weapons were like large rifles or small cannon that could be set in place in their sockets on the rail at whatever point the attackers were attempting to board.
 A blast of small cannonballs could certainly eliminate most or all of the first wave of intruders.

-• Muskets- The musket was valued for having more long-distance capacity than the blunderbuss or musketoon - something the Buccaneers valued when attacking the Spanish.
+- Muskets- The musket was valued for having more long-distance capacity than the blunderbuss or musketoon - something the Buccaneers valued when attacking the Spanish.
 Later versions (1800's) with rifled barrels proved a bit more tricky to load.
 Its longer barrel and single-shot capacity were of no great disadvantage while on land raids; at sea they were used in the early point of a boarding attempt and more often to pick off helmsmen and officers.
 It was no doubt a great challenge to have good marksmanship when both ships (and the target) were bobbing up and down with the waves.

-• The Blunderbuss - This muzzle loading 'thunder gun' was like a large shotgun with the firepower of a one-person cannon.
+- The Blunderbuss - This muzzle loading 'thunder gun' was like a large shotgun with the firepower of a one-person cannon.
 The bore of around two inches fanned out to a goofy funnel shape at the end of the barrel, thought to help disperse the small pellets over a larger area.
 About half the length of a musket with a kick like a mule, this gun was literally fired from the hip or another part of the body that could handle the recoil.
 Its two principal uses were for boarding parties and personal defense.

-• A Flintlock Pistol was highly valued because of its size and maneuverability: a capable pirate weapon in boarding, close-quarters, and disputes in the tavern.
+- A Flintlock Pistol was highly valued because of its size and maneuverability: a capable pirate weapon in boarding, close-quarters, and disputes in the tavern.
 A muzzle loading single shot gun was still time-consuming to use, but after firing, the butt end was good for pistol whipping.
 Flintlocks were often discarded when the fighting got brisk, when the main pirate weapon became the cutlass.

-• Multi-barreled pistolsused varying arrangements of locks and triggers to fire the fixed or rotating barrels.
+- Multi-barreled pistolsused varying arrangements of locks and triggers to fire the fixed or rotating barrels.
 These odd pirate weapons were in demand in spite of being bulky, costly to make, and often unpredictable in use.

-• Pocket Pistols - These forerunners of the Derringer were tiny muzzle loaded guns of convenience that were placed where they could be retrieved quickly and easily for a last-minute gut or face shot.
+- Pocket Pistols - These forerunners of the Derringer were tiny muzzle loaded guns of convenience that were placed where they could be retrieved quickly and easily for a last-minute gut or face shot.
 They are the grandfather of what did in President Abraham Lincoln (besides the stupid doctors poking around in his brain with long probes).

 Close-range Pirate Weapons: cutlasses, knives, etc.-